 Find out more

 GrowerIQ prides itself on being at the forefront of cannabis regulatory frameworks in marketplaces around the world.
 Our experts can provide you with a comprehensive understanding of Infarmed Portugal.
-If you’d like to explore what this change means for you, or need documentation for your EU GMP traceability system, contact us today.Speak to a Cannabis Consultant Now
+If you’d like to explore what this change means for you, you’re looking into how to get a cannabis license in Portugal, or need documentation for your EU GMP traceability system, contact us today.Discuss with Our Expert Advisors

 Let us know how to reach you, and we'll get in touch to discuss your project.